 The late, great, Phil "Bondo" Brandt - HyperScale

 Anyone building a scale V-2 model should take at look at Tracy Dungan's encyclopedic reference site, V2rocket.com.
-Another essential reference is Peter Alway's "Rockets of the World," available from the National Association of Rocketry.
+Another essential reference is Peter Alway's "The V-2 Modeler's Painting Guide," available from ARA Press.